seungjun-Park/Pytorch-Implmentation-of-Deformable-Convolution-Nd/README.md

 - Ninja (Optional for fast build)

 ## Test environments
 - OS: Windows10 with MSVC / Ubuntu 20.04.6 LTS with gcc
+- GPU: NVIDA 3070TI 8G in Windows10 / NVIDIA A5000 in Ubuntu
 - C++: std 17
 - C: std 14
 - Python: 3.10